joesan/raspi-motion-detection/README.md

 ### Setting up your Raspberry Pi (Assume Pi 3 Model B+)

-Saying thanks to [pyimagesearch](https://www.pyimagesearch.com) for the excellent tutorial and the majorirty of the Python scripts!

 This is the very first step as you need to prepare the SD card with the raspberry operating system.
 We wil use [Etcher](https://www.balena.io/etcher/https://www.balena.io/etcher/) for this purpose.
 Just download Etcher for your operating system and follow the steps below:

 1. Format the SD card!
 You should know how to do this!